 You will meet enough guides and porters to assist you on the treks.
 Most of them speak decent English; you will have no problem communicating with them.
 Also, they arrange lodges and meals in advance, so you need not panic after tiring walks.

-Guide- Porter’s price varies according to the season.
+Guide- Porter’s cost for Everest Base Camp trek varies according to the season.
 Also, their price is quite similar if they have a license or associate with the company.
 They usually charge $30 – $40.
 But if you choose local guides and porters, they will charge as per their interest.
 They typically charge $25 -$30 per day.

 While in peak seasons, local porters may even charge more than you expected on some challenging trails.
 So it’s better to carry an extra penny in case of emergencies.